PayHereLK/payhere-mobilesdk-reactnative/README.md

 Please see this GitHub Issue for troubleshooting.

 [GitHub Issue](https://github.com/PayHereLK/payhere-mobilesdk-reactnative/issues/14)

+#### Can I pass details about each item in the Order?

+Yes!
+Starting from version `3.0.0`, the PayHere React Native SDK supports Item-wise Parameters.
+Please read [Section 6](https://github.com/PayHereLK/payhere-mobilesdk-reactnative#6-optionally-pass-item-wise-details) above.

+#### Does this SDK support Payment Authorization (Hold on Card) and Capture?

+Yes and No. Starting from version `3.0.0` this SDK supports Authorization (also known as Hold on Card) requests.
+Authorizations generate an `authorization_token` which is sent as a POST request to your `notify_url`.

+From there you must use the [PayHere Capture API](https://support.payhere.lk/api-&-mobile-sdk/payhere-capture) to use the genereated token and perform the capture.
+You can read more about the PayHere Hold on Card Feature by [reading our docs](https://support.payhere.lk/faq/hold-on-card).

 #### I have a different question.
 Where should I raise my issues?